Vertex AI Gemini MCP server

 • Vertex AI API enabled in your GCP project

-• Google Cloud Authentication configured in your environment
+• Google Cloud Authentication configured (Application Default Credentials or Service Account Key)

 Installation